-- 1. Login into the Masking Engine and select the Admin tab. - 2.
-Click Add User at the upper right of the Users screen. - 3.
-You will be prompted for the following information: - First Name (Optional) The user's given name - Last Name (Optional) The user's surname - User Name The login name for the user - Email The user's e-mail address (mailable from the Delphix Masking Engine server for purposes of job completion e-mail messages) - Password The password that the Delphix Masking Engine uses to authenticate the user on the login page.
+- 4. You will be prompted for the following information: - First Name: (Optional) The user's given name - · Last Name: (Optional) The user's surname

+- · User Name: The login name for the user - Email: The user's e-mail address (mailable from the Delphix Masking Engine server for purposes of job completion e-mail messages) - Principal: Identifies this user on external identity services.
+Used for OAuth2 API authentication when the principal is selected as the field to match users with access tokens. - Password: The password that the Delphix Masking Engine uses to authenticate the user on the login page.
 The password must be at least eight characters long, but no longer than 65 characters.
-It must also contain a minimum of one uppercase character, one unique character (!@#\$%^&\), and one number. - Confirm Password Confirm the password with double-entry to avoid data entry errors. - Administrator (Optional) Select the Administrator checkbox if you want to give this user Administrator privileges.
+It must also contain a minimum of one uppercase character, one unique character (!@#\$%^&\), and one number. - Confirm Password: Confirm the password with double-entry to avoid data entry errors. - Administrator: (Optional) Select the Administrator checkbox if you want to give this user Administrator privileges.
 (Administrator privileges allow the user to perform all Delphix Masking Engine tasks, including creating and editing users in the Delphix Masking Engine.)
-If you select the Administrator checkbox, the Roles and Environments fields disappear because Administrator privileges include all roles and environments. - Role Select the role to grant to this user.
+If you select the Administrator checkbox, the Roles and Environments fields disappear because Administrator privileges include all roles and environments. - Role: Select the role to grant to this user.
 The choices here depend on the custom roles that you have created.
-You can assign one role per user name. - Environment Enter as many environments as this user will be able to access.
+You can assign one role per user name. - Environments: Enter as many environments as this user will be able to access.
 Granting a user access to a given environment does not give them unlimited access to that environment.
-The user's access is still limited to their assigned role.

-When a user is created, it's Account Status is Active by default.
+The user's access is still limited to their assigned role. - 5.
+When you are finished, click Save. - When a user is created, it's Account Status is Active by default.